nikhil49023/Financify/README.md

 Links
 🎥 Watch the Live Demo Video :- https://youtu.be/ZzutoRQfv2k

-🌐 Interact with the Live Prototype
+🌐 Interact with the Live Prototype :- https://financify-nikhil.streamlit.app/
+Note :- use your own GEMINI API KEY for best results

 ✨ About the Project
 Traditional finance apps are often boring, complex, and easy to abandon.
 Financify tackles this problem head-on by creating a user-centric platform that is: